 - Typing your name is not sufficient to donate the oral history.

 - They MUST write or electronically sign their own signature.

 Recording the Interview

 - Figure out which application you will be using to record the interview.

 - You can record a zoom call, which is probably the easiest way.

-- Both iPhone and android phones have built-in software to record, however, if you are interviewing someone over the phone, or download an application that allows you to record calls.
+- Both iPhone and android phones have built-in software to record, however, if you are interviewing someone over the phone, which I would recommend unless they live in your household, you will either need to use two phones (One to record and the other to make the call on speaker phone) or download an application that allows you to record calls.